Discovering the Joy of Zaruma, Ecuador

 - Insect repellent.
 This will help you to prevent mosquito bites.
 However, if you really struggle with mosquitos biting you, take Vitamin B, 2 weeks in advance and during the trip to help your body repel them naturally.

-- Bringing a reusable water bottle can help nature and the environment while you stay hydrated; there is bottled water in the kitchen.
+- Bringing a reusable water bottle can help nature and the environment while you stay hydrated.

 Dress in layers as you will quickly get warm during the walks and when the sun is out, and remember that the weather can be pretty unpredictable.